tommorris/visualstudio-docs.tr-tr/docs/code-quality/best-practices-and-examples-sal.md

 ```

-## <a name="annotations-on-return-values"></a>Dönüş değerleri hakkında ek açıklamalar
+## <a name="annotations-on-return-values"></a>Ek açıklamalar dönüş değerleri

-Aşağıdaki örnek, dönüş değeri ek açıklamalar ortak bir sorunu gösterir.
+Aşağıdaki örnek, dönüş değeri ek açıklamalarda ortak bir sorunu gösterir.

 ```cpp